computerserf/nand2tetris/README.md

 ### Project 8: Virtual Machine II: Program Control ###

 In this project the virtual machine translator was completed.
 This project called for control flow and function calling commands.
-The dpendencies are the same.
+The dependencies are the same.
 In addition the Google Test library was used.
 Tests were written for only new features.

 ### Other projects ###